 Core modules (sometimes referred to as service modules) are modules that cross the boundaries of your team, and provide functionality across numerous features of your app.
 These core modules are often usually independent of the app you are creating.
 The e-commerce app we’re building could use them, but equally the game we have in production could use them too.
 Feature modules can communicate with core modules, and core modules can communicate with each other if required.

-This could be useful in such cases where more than one feature module needs to know about the CheckoutAPI
+This could be useful in such cases where more than one feature module needs to know about the CheckoutAPI, like the below:

 Common examples of core modules include: